Marker Logo

 Bob Burchard; Dick Everett.

-historical marker is listed in these topic lists: EnvironmentHorticulture & Forestry.
+Topics.
+This historical marker is listed in these topic lists: EnvironmentHorticulture & Forestry.
 A significant historical month for this entry is October 1986.

 Location.
 48° 13.232′ N, 122° 41.486′ W. Marker is in Coupeville, Washington, in Island County.
-Marker is on NW Coveland Street west of NW Colburn Street, on the right when traveling west.
+It is on NW Coveland Street west of NW Colburn Street, on the right when traveling west.
 Marker and log are in Coupeville City Park.
 Touch for map.
 Marker is in this post office area: Coupeville WA 98239, United States of America.
 Touch for directions.

 Douglas Fir Slab Marker image.
 Click for full size.

-Photographed By William Fischer, Jr., August 1, 2021
+Photographed by William Fischer, Jr., August 1, 2021

 2. Douglas Fir Slab Marker